ThomasFrans/cursive-flexbox/README.md

 # Cursive Flexbox
-> Sometimes you spend so much time debating whether you could, that you don't
-> stop to think whether you should...

 This aims to be a complete flexbox implementation for Cursive, a Rust TUI library.
 It should be complete in the sense that it supports most things that the CSS3 flexbox supports.

 > Development of this library just started so of course, it isn't complete yet.
 > Progress will be tracked below.
+API design is absolutely not final, and won't
+> be before all major functionality is implemented.

-# Currently Implemented
+## Currently Implemented
 - [ ] direction
     - [x] row
     - [ ] row-reverse